Groundfloor Review: Is It Legit?

 Additional Loan Information

 Groundfloor’s full-page detailed information gives a comprehensive list of facts about a loan and the borrower behind it.
-For instance, you’ll be able to see data in a rating-like format that can help you assess your comfortability with the loan.
+For instance, you’ll be able to see data in a rating-like format that can help you assess your comfort with the loan.

 Groundfloor rates the loan one through ten on factors such as: